hoya012/deep_learning_object_detection/README.md

 *2019/september* - update NeurIPS 2019 papers and ICCV 2019 papers.
 *2019/november* - update some of AAAI 2020 papers and other papers.
 *2020/january* - update ICLR 2020 papers and other papers.
+*2020/may* - update CVPR 2020 papers and other papers.

 ##